dwjoyce/pythonbook/chapters/Walking along data.rst

 Save it as :file:`redoctagon.py`, and run it.
 Not surprisingly, it should draw a red octagon.

-A bit of explanation: we import the ``turtle`` module so that we can use it in our program; we then created the canvas to draw on by calling the ``Turtle`` function; we then set the filling color as red and start the fill operation; we then loop round 8 times using the ``for`` keyword by going forward 50 pixels and turning left 45 degrees each time; we end by ending our fill operation so that the shape is filled in red.
+A bit of explanation: we import the ``turtle`` module so that we can use it in our program; we then set the fill color as red and start the fill operation; we then loop round 8 times using the ``for`` keyword by going forward 50 pixels and turning left 45 degrees each time; we end by ending our fill operation so that the shape is filled in.

-This is now much easier than before than either using a sequence of statements, or even when we were using ``while`` loops.
+This is now much easier than before, whether using a sequence of statements, or even when we were using ``while`` loops.

 Vertigo
 -------